klayrocha/bestsecret-api/README.md

 If you want to change the port other than 8080 is in the file application.properties property server.port

+##The property "file.words.path" is absolute path, need to change

 After executing the commands, import the bestsecret.postman_collection.json file from the doc folder in Postman to test the services.